nuta/operating-system-in-1000-lines/website/en/10-process.md

 ## Scheduler

 In the previous experiment, we directly called the `switch_context` function to specify the "next process to execute".
 However, this method becomes complicated when determining which process to switch to next as the number of processes increases.
-To solve the issue, let's implement a *"scheduler"*, a kernel prgoram which decides the next process.
+To solve the issue, let's implement a *"scheduler"*, a kernel program which decides the next process.

 The following `yield` function is the implementation of the scheduler: